MATH - Mathematics Courses

 MATH-210: Discrete Mathematics (Credits: 4)

+How do mathematicians define 'truth', and how do we argue that a mathematical fact is true?
 Discrete mathematics is an "introduction to proof" course.
-We will learn basic proof techniques such as direct proof, proof by induction, proof by contradiction, and proof by contrapositive and apply them to "discrete" mathematical objects like sets, sequences, and graphs.
+We will learn basic proof techniques and apply them to "discrete" mathematical objects like sets, sequences, and graphs.
 We'll also study combinatorics, propositional logic, and functions and relations.
 We hope to help you learn to communicate mathematics effectively and to explore what happens in a discrete world.

 MATH-300: Special Topics in Mathematics (Credits: 1 to 4)